 Much of the discussion of the potentially diminished traction of monetary policy has focused on the reduced policy space as a result of a fall in the equilibrium real rate of interest (see, for instance, Gust et al., 2017).
-Another focal point of the debate has been the smaller impact of monetary policy on inflation due to a flattening of the Phillips curve (see, for instance, Negro et al., 2020; Glocker and Piribauer, 2021).
+Another focal point of the debate has been the smaller impact of monetary policy on inflation due to a flattening of the Phillips curve (see, for instance, Del Negro et al., 2020; Glocker and Piribauer, 2021).
 However, it is also possible that aggregate demand itself has become less responsive to monetary policy.
 In other words, the IS curve may have steepened - a hypothesis laid out by Borio and Hofmann (2017).
 Gornemann, Kuester and Nakajima (2016) highlight the distributional consequences transmitting strongly through frictional labor markets where wage earners face higher cyclical unemployment risk.
 The existing empirical and theoretical literature has focused primarily on cyclical labor market characteristics that shape the transmission of monetary policy (see Galí, 2022, among others) and on the effects of monetary policy on the labor market in general (see Cantore, Ferroni and León-Ledesma, 2021; Zens, Böck and Zörner, 2020).
 We instead take the opposite view, that is, we assess the extent to which structural labor market characteristics shape the transmission channel of monetary policy.
 This has received considerably less attention.

 Gnocchi, Lagerborg and Pappa (2015) provide stylized facts about the relationship between labor market institutions and business cycle fluctuations.
 They highlight that more flexible institutions are associated with lower business cycle volatility.
 Abbritti and Weber (2018) find that LMIs have a large and significant effect on both unemployment and inflation dynamics.
 Stricter employment protection legislation (EPL) and higher union density (UD) mute the reaction of unemployment but increase the response of inflation to external shocks.
+In a similar context, Lombardi, Riggi and Viviano (2023) examine the role of workers' wage bargaining power and find that a decline in it leads to a muted inflationary response to demand shocks.
+In contrast to this, Cerrato and Gitti (2022) and Gudmundsson, Jackson and Portillo (2024), however, find evidence supporting a steepening of the Phillips curve due to lower union density (and hence lower wage bargaining power of workers).
+Budrys, Porqueddu and Sokol (2021) quantify the effects of wage bargaining shocks in an application to Germany and find that these shocks explain a substantial part of aggregate fluctuations in unemployment and inflation.
 The results of Gnocchi, Lagerborg and Pappa (2015) imply that countries with very rigid or very flexible labor markets can have similar inflation and unemployment dynamics.
 Zanetti (2009) and Zanetti (2011), for instance, provide theoretical evidence highlighting the importance of employment protection legislation (EPL) in shaping aggregate dynamics.
-In contrast to that, more generous unemployment benefits have the opposite effect (see Thomas and Zanetti, 2009; Campolmi and Faia, 2011, for instance): as the higher benefits improve workers' outside option, this in turn reduces the responsiveness of wages and inflation to aggregate fluctuations, and triggers an increase in unemployment volatility.
-In an empirical evaluation, Lastauskas and Stakènas (2024) show that active labor market policies are inflationary but reduce unemployment but these outcomes depend on the monetary policy stance.
+Thomas and Zanetti (2009) and Campolmi and Faia (2011) examine the role of unemployment benefits in this context: as the higher benefits improve workers' outside option, this in turn reduces the responsiveness of wages and inflation to aggregate fluctuations, and triggers an increase in unemployment volatility.
+In an empirical evaluation, Lastauskas and Stakenas (2024) show that active labor market policies are inflationary but reduce unemployment.
+Importantly, these outcomes depend on the monetary policy stance.
 We instead take the opposite approach and examine the transmission of policy shocks conditional on the labor market policies in place.